Show Table of Contents

 - Linux (NameSpace) Container [LXC]

-Linux containers provide a flexible approach to application runtime containment on bare-metal systems without the need to fully virtualize the workload.
-Red Hat Enterprise Linux 6 provides application level containers to separate and control the application resource usage policies via cgroups and namespaces.
-This release includes basic management of container life-cycle by allowing creation, editing and deletion of containers via the libvirt API and the virt-manager GUI.
+- Linux containers provide a flexible approach to application runtime containment on bare-metal systems without the need to fully virtualize the workload.
+Red Hat Enterprise Linux 6.2 provides application level containers to separate and control the application resource usage policies via cgroup and namespaces.
+This release introduces basic management of container life-cycle by allowing creation, editing and deletion of containers via the libvirt API and the virt-manager GUI.
 Linux Containers are a Technology Preview.

 - Diagnostic pulse for the fence_ipmilan agent, BZ#655764

 - A diagnostic pulse can now be issued on the IPMI interface using the

 fence_ipmilanagent.
 This new Technology Preview is used to force a kernel dump of a host if the host is configured to do so.
 Note that this feature is not a substitute for the

 - EDAC driver support, BZ#647700